g737a6b/php-twitrim/README.md

 $ docker run -it --rm -v $(pwd):/app php:7.2 php /app/twitrim.php
 ```

-IF you want to check what will be deleted, you can use `n` arg to do a dry run.
+If you want to check what will be deleted, you can use `n` arg to do a dry run.

 ```
 $ docker run -it --rm -v $(pwd):/app php:7.2 php /app/twitrim.php n